benjlouie/compiler_parser/README.md

 Instructions
 ------------
-Move cool.y into a new version of the PA3 folder from Ada.
+Move cool.y into a new version of the PA3 folder from Stanford's VM, which can be downloaded here: http://d2bk0s8yylvsxl.cloudfront.net/stanford-compilers/vm/compilers-vm.zip.
+If you need help, you can get it here: http://pashabd.com/how-to-install-classroom-object-oriented-language-cool-programming-in-your-windows-computer/ or ask Group 4.

 Due to line 17 in cool.y being commented out, this will compile, but does not get correct line numbers in the AST.

-run:
+Run:
   gmake parser

 This will give you multiple files including an executable file: parser

 You can then run:
   myparser <test_file.cl>

 This will print of the generated AST.

 You can also run:
   mycoolc <tests_file.cl>

 This will use the parser that we made in conjunction with Stanford's sections to compile cool code.

 You can check our code against Stanford's parser by using: gmake lexer from the PA2 folder.